arcuru/pokem/README.md

 ### Pros

 1. Secure room topics by default.
-Nobody else can subscribe to the messages even with the key (although they could _send_ them).
+Nobody else can subscribe to the messages even with the key.
 2. You don't need a separate app, just use your existing Matrix client.
+3. Support for authentication tokens, so that nobody else can send messages to your room.

 ## Nix